-A frequent industry speaker and teacher, his research papers have appeared in the Journal of Portfolio Management, the North American Actuarial Journal, the Transactions of the Society of Actuaries and the Actuarial Research Clearing House.
-His research has won an Annual Prize of the Society of Actuaries and two biennial F.M.
+His research papers have appeared in a number of journals and have won an Annual Prize of the Society of Actuaries and two biennial F.M.
 Redington Prizes awarded by the Investment Section of the Society of the Actuaries.
-His book, “Introduction to Quantitative Finance: A Math Tool Kit,” was published by MIT Press in January, 2010, and translated to Chinese by Truth & Wisdom Press in March, 2015.
+His book, “Introduction to Quantitative Finance: A Math Tool Kit,” was published by The MIT Press in January, 2010, and translated to Chinese by Truth & Wisdom Press in March, 2015.
 He is currently writing an advanced follow-on book, “Foundations of Quantitative Finance.”